ad-am7/CarND-LaneLines-P1/writeup_template.md

 Another potential improvement could be to have the pipeline scan the image to estimate the overall light quality, and adjust the edge detection values to better match the overall picture.

-The pipeline does not currently give any consideration to the result of the previuos frame.
+The pipeline does not currently give any consideration to the result of the previous frame.
 In reality, the amount at which the left line and right line are limited.
 This would improve the consistancy of the results and also provide dummy lane lines if not lane lines are found in frame.